June 14, 2021

 The myth has it that John Lydon’s audition for the Sex Pistols consisted largely of wearing a Pink Floyd t-shirt with the words I HATE scrawled above the prog rock group’s name.
 It appealed to the new band’s managers and its existing members at a time when they needed a singer with the right attitude as much as the right chops.
 Before Lydon’s involvement, bass guitarist Glen Matlock had taken to approaching anybody he saw of his age group with short hair to ask them if they could sing.
 This was a time when everybody had long hair.

 Although Lydon would prove to be an outstanding front man – a fact regardless of what you think of punk – his appeal lay in his provocation and iconoclasm.
 A rejection of what had gone before was the essence of punk and so the t-shirt was passed around the band mates and entered punk’s folk lore.
 In hindsight, the point everybody overlooked was that, in order to write I HATE on a Pink Floyd t-shirt, first you have to own the t-shirt.
 Turns out that John Lydon actually quite likes Pink Floyd.
-Ironic when you think that Glen Matlock was thrown out of the band completely for liking The Beatles.
+Ironic when you think that Glen Matlock was thrown out of the band for liking The Beatles, according to legend.

 Any sort of challenge to what has gone before often fails the same test.
 We can see it in our own field, in the way that some people – many of whom should know better – have been proclaiming the death of the office for at least a quarter of a century.

 For example and for whatever reason, both Fast Company and Inc. have developed a habit of regularly publishing pieces that betray a complete unwillingness to try to understand even the most rudimentary facts about the subjects they’re judging.
 It is evident in this piece which can’t even distinguish – or perhaps be bothered to distinguish – between screens and panel systems.